rleu82/reactMap/README.md

 ## Installation and Development

 1. Download or clone this [repository](https://github.com/rleu82/reactMap)
-2. Navigate to the directory where this repo was clone or extracted
+2. Navigate to the directory where this repo was cloned or extracted
 3. Run `npm install` to install all dependencies.
 4. Run `npm start` to start the server at [localhost:3000](http://localhost:3000/)
 5. Navigate to [Google](https://cloud.google.com/maps-platform/) and create and account and generate an api key for Google Maps Javascript API.
 (Place your maps key on line 358 MapContainer.js after "apiKey:")